CONCERN: Nerve Entrapment (Pinched Nerve)

 Supporting relaxation of protective muscle guarding

-Massage therapy may help relieve muscle tension contributing to nerve irritation.
+Massage therapy may help relieve muscle tension contributing to nerve irritation, but it does not replace medical assessment or active rehabilitation when neurological symptoms are present.

 Book an Assessment

-If tingling, numbness, or nerve-like pain is affecting your movement or comfort, our team can assess potential contributing factors and guide appropriate care.
+If tingling, numbness, burning, weakness, or nerve-like pain is affecting your movement, comfort, work, sleep, or activity level, our team can assess potential contributing factors and guide appropriate care.

 GG